Balearean boc

 The Balearean boc (Capra hircus var. majorcan) also known as the Majorcan wild goat, is a caprid present on the Balearic Islands in Spain.
 Being the only big game species that exists in the Balearic Islands, it has attracted attention from international hunters, particularly from the United States, where the SCI included it as a game species in 2004.
 The CIC and the National Board of Trophy Hunting Homologation included it in 2009 and 2008 respectively.

 Description

-It has reddish fur with a black underside, forehead, and spine.
+The Balearean boc has reddish fur with a black underside, forehead, and spine.
 It also has large spiraling horns protruding from its head.

 Range

 Balearean bocs naturally occur exclusively in the Balearic Islands, and in no other area in the globe.
 They are particularly abundant in Alcúdia and Formentor.